This policy is correct as of 30 September 2020.

 Sharing anonymised, aggregated mobile location data with Qrious

 Skinny shares anonymised, aggregated mobile location data with Spark-owned company Qrious.
 These are large sets of data that Qrious use to provide insights to other organisations.
 For example, there are often 6000 people in region ‘A’ at 1pm on Saturdays.
 These insights help organisations improve infrastructure and services.
-You can choose to have your anonymised mobile location data excluded from these large data sets by emailing us.
+You can choose to have your anonymised mobile location data excluded from these large data sets by emailing us with your mobile number.

 Personalised Skinny experiences on third party websites and apps